Kraftcur/birthday-reminder/README.md

 # birthday-reminder
+Add desired birthdays to object at top of script

 Use 'node birthday-script.js' to run.

+In terminal add 'node ~/{path-to-script}/birthday-script.js' to Terminal->preferences->shell->'run command'

-In iTerm2 add node ~/{path-to-script}/birthday-script.js to 'Send text at start' under iTerm2->preferences->profiles
+In iTerm2 add 'node ~/{path-to-script}/birthday-script.js' to iTerm2->preferences->profiles->'Send text at start'